Helping millions of people navigate the world of technology.

-Outlook Calendar is a part of the Microsoft Office suite.
-It is integrated into Outlook to the point that you can switch between mail and calendar quickly.
-By disabling Teams meeting invitations, you will no longer see them in your Outlook calendar and receive no meeting reminders.
-If you’re ok with that, follow the below steps.
+Outlook Calendar is seamlessly integrated into Outlook.
+By disabling Teams meeting invitations, you won’t see them in your Outlook calendar and will not receive meeting reminders.
+If you’re okay with that, follow the below steps.

-Step 1: Go to Outlook Calendar from your preferred browser on your Windows or Mac computer and log in to your account.
+Step 1: Go to Outlook Calendar from your preferred browser and log in to your account.

-In addition to removing Teams meetings from Outlook Calendar, you can disable them from the Outlook website.
-This is a useful option for those who prefer to use something other than the Outlook Calendar or want to remove Teams meetings from invites on the go.
+You can disable Teams meetings from the Outlook website.
+This is useful if you prefer using something other than the Outlook Calendar or want to remove Teams meetings from invites on the go.

-Step 1: Open Outlook in your preferred browser on your Windows or Mac computer and log in to your account.
+Step 1: Open Outlook in your preferred browser and log in to your account.

 Step 2: Click on the gear icon at the top right.